stevef1uk/sagaexecutor/README.md

 This project has been created to demonstrate the use of Dapr Building Blocks There is a solution architecture picture and description in the README.pdf file.
 I have performed basic testing and it seems to work as I expect, however, I have not managed to get message ordering to work so there are too many call-backs occuring.
 This means that the code as it is not really usable.
-I will switch tn usijng GCP Pub/Sub directly to fix this (see: https://cloud.google.com/pubsub/docs/publisher#go_2).
+I will switch to usijng GCP Pub/Sub directly to fix this (see: https://cloud.google.com/pubsub/docs/publisher#go_2).

 An enhancemnt would be to run one one Subscriber per Go client service deployed.